gbgg/aama-data/README.md

 Afro-Asiatic Morphological Archive
 --------------------------------------------------------
 08/10/13
-Afro-Asiatic Morphological Archive: branch lang-data-rev
+Afro-Asiatic Morphological Archive:

-You are currently looking at branch lang-data-rev, which will be the temporary repository for revised language data while questions of format are being formalized.
+You are currently looking at aama-data, which will be the temporary repository for revised language data while questions of format are being formalized.
+The  current best data for each language is kept in the github/aama organization, where each language has its own repository.
+The reference file-format is edn (LANG-pdgms.edn).

-In the absence of a UI (but cf. aama-capp in https://github.com/sibawayhi/aama-capp), shell and perl scripts for querying the archive will be found in aama/bin -- see bin/README.md.
+In the absence of a UI (but cf. aama-capp in https://github.com/sibawayhi/aama-capp), command-line scripts for querying the archive will be found in aama/bin -- see bin/README.md.

 In the current revised data-set, note:
 	1. For each language single lc, 3-character ns prefix is used for the URI of language-specific morphosyntactic properties and values.
 List of proposed prefixes will be found in bin/lname-pref.txt.
 	2. URIs of archive-wide morphosyntactic properties (e.g., "lang", "gloss", "lemma" . . .) are assigned the ns prefix "aamas:".
 	3. Other URIs, in particular entity IDs, have ns prefix "aama:"
 	4. Inference procedures and notations are being developed and incorporated to associate language-specific properties and values, e.g. "orm:Present", with general morphosyntactic properties and values, e.g. "aamas:Present".
 	5. Among the important entity-types are:
 			a.
 Terms
 			b.
 Lexemes (or "l-terms"): e.g. "ktb 'write'".